paigekato/craft-geo/readme.md

 # Geo Plugin for Craft CMS 🌐

 A simple plugin to get information about your users location.
 Forked from [Luke Holder's Geo Plugin](https://github.com/lukeholder/craft-geo) for Craft 2.
-This plugin utilizes [IP Stack's API](https://ipstack.com/) and a key is required.
+This plugin utilizes [IP Stack's API](https://ipstack.com/).
+A key is required.

 ### Getting Started: